 Studio 123 Daycare

-This renovation of the not-for-profit daycare facility in the historic 401 Richmond building presented a number of project challenges including update of existing space programming, incorporation of modern design elements and respect for the 100+ year old building envelope and structure — all on a very tight budget and timeline.
-There were a number of original building elements that were maintained and featured such as the original wood flooring, exposed brick walls, exposed structural steel and Douglas Fir posts and beams and an original industrial skylight.
-Throughout the process of design and managing construction, DDA incorporated a detailed and highly function-oriented program required of the daycare facility and maintained the original spirit of the space in a sensitive manner.
+This renovation of the not-for-profit, arts-based daycare facility in the historic 401 Richmond building in downtown Toronto’s fashion and tech district presented a number of challenges, including an updated layout incorporating additional program within a limited footprint, and the integration of modern design elements while respecting the 130-year-old building envelope and structure, all on a very tight budget and timeline.
+A number of original building elements were maintained and featured such as the original wood flooring, exposed brick walls, exposed structural steel and an industrial skylight which floods the space with natural light.